 |Agazzani B-20 bandsaw|

 |Veritas router system|

 |Delta Boss oscillating spindle sander (beneath workbench, not visible)|

 |Dust collector with 14" impeller, Oneida Air C950 cyclone, two big Farr filters, and homemade blower inspired by Bill Pentz.|

 |For turning logs into turning blanks, a Stihl MS290 gas chainsaw. ("I can't be a wimp.
 I have a chainsaw.")|

 The combo, drill press and Agazanni were purchased from Eagle Tools in Los Angeles.
-The Stubby came from Stubby Lathe USA, which is very capably run by Bill Rubenstein.
+The Stubby came from Stubby Lathe USA, which was so very capably run by Bill Rubenstein for many years.
 The router system and vise were bought from Lee Valley.
 All of these outfits are class acts; my experience with Laguna Tools was also good, though I have only dealt with them once.
 I also can't say enough good about Bill Pentz , who has done so much to help woodworkers keep their shops and lungs free of airborne dust.